brunoarine/coronavirus-vaccinations/README.md

 # Covid-19 vaccination in Brazil and the World

 How is the Brazilian vaccination campaign faring against other countries?
-The graph below contains the progress curves of all the countries in Latin America with more than 1 million inhabitants.
+The graph below contains the vaccination curves of all the countries in Latin America with more than 1 million inhabitants.

 ![](/brazil-vs-latam.png)